Council Business Plan 2017-2023

 - Community Engagement

-- Core Council Business
+- Council Business

 It helps the public, councillors and staff understand what the Council does and how the Council will contribute to local, district and county wide priorities.

-The Council Plan has three parts:
+Our Plan has three parts:

 - The second part requires each officer and respective committee to develop an annual work plan prioritising their committee activities.

 - The third part is an annual update which will set out how the priorities were delivered and how they were measured and proposals for the next year.
+This will enable the plan to be refreshed.